xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2019-07-26-arm-none-eabi-gcc-v7-3-1-1-2-released.md

   `system/src/newlib/_syscalls.c`.
 The problem was in the project template [#317](https://github.com/gnu-mcu-eclipse/eclipse-plugins/issues/317), and was fixed in GNU MCU Eclipse plug-ins v4.4.2 (2018-08-27).

+## Documentation

+The original PDF documentation is available in the `share/doc` folder.

 ## Supported platforms